mnot/I-D/binary-structured-headers/draft.md

 # Using Binary Structured Fields in HTTP/2 {#negotiate}

-When both peers on a connection support this specification, they can take advantage of that knowledge to serialise fields that they know to be Structured Fields (or compatible with them; see {{backport}}) as binary data, rather than strings.
+When both peers on a connection support this specification, they can take advantage of that knowledge to serialise fields that they know to be Structured Fields as binary data, rather than strings.

 Peers advertise and discover this support using a HTTP/2 setting defined in {{setting}}, and convey Binary Structured Fields in streams whose HEADERS frame uses the flag defined in {{flag}}.